 - How to undergo spinal surgery in Germany?

-When spinal surgery in Germany is carried out?
+When ist spinal surgery in Germany carried out?

 Doctors in Germany choose medical interventions with caution and find them necessary only when using conservative medical methods are obviously inefficient.

-Medical centers in Germany perform surgical treatment of the following spinal pathologies according to indications patients have:
+Medical centers in Germany perform surgical treatment of the following spinal pathologies:

-- Congenital spinal abnormalities (related to structure of the spine)
+- Congenital spinal abnormalities (related to the structure of the spine)

 - Spinal cord injuries (fracture due to compression, etc.)